Jammy2211/PyAutoLens/docs/index.rst

         pixel_scales=0.05,  # <- Conversion from pixel units to arc-seconds.
     )

-    """The lens galaxy has an EllipticalIsothermal MassProfile and is at redshift 0.5."""
+    """The lens galaxy has an EllIsothermal MassProfile and is at redshift 0.5."""

-    sie = al.mp.EllipticalIsothermal(
+    sie = al.mp.EllIsothermal(
         centre=(0.0, 0.0), elliptical_comps=(0.1, 0.05), einstein_radius=1.6
     )

     lens_galaxy = al.Galaxy(redshift=0.5, mass=sie)

-    """The source galaxy has an EllipticalExponential LightProfile and is at redshift 1.0."""
+    """The source galaxy has an EllExponential LightProfile and is at redshift 1.0."""

-    exponential = al.lp.EllipticalExponential(
+    exponential = al.lp.EllExponential(
         centre=(0.3, 0.2),
         elliptical_comps=(0.05, 0.25),
         intensity=0.05,